 Byron is a tiny village located in the state of Michigan.
-With a population of 558 people and two constituent neighborhoods, Byron is the 538th largest community in Michigan.
-Much of the housing stock in Byron was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 549 people and two constituent neighborhoods, Byron is the 538th largest community in Michigan.

-Byron is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Byron doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Byron with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.16% of adults in Byron have a bachelor's degree or advanced degree.
+The percentage of adults in Byron who are college-educated is close to the national average for all communities of 21.84%: 19.17% of the adults in Byron have a bachelor's degree or advanced degree.

-The per capita income in Byron in 2010 was $18,938, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $75,752 for a family of four.
+The per capita income in Byron in 2018 was $29,822, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $119,288 for a family of four.
 However, Byron contains both very wealthy and poor people as well.

 The people who call Byron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Byron residents report their race to be White, followed by Native American.
-Important ancestries of people in Byron include English, Irish, Italian, and Polish.
+Important ancestries of people in Byron include German, English, Irish, French, and Polish.

 The most common language spoken in Byron is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Italian.